OutUK’s Adrian Gillan discovers the true meaning of Lapland in Helsinki

 bars and clubs.

-Then, if you’re after an older crowd, head straight for the discreetly tucked away
+Then, if you're after something older, head straight for the discreetly tucked away

 but heaving Mann’s Street bar in the second floor of an unappetising-looking office

-complex on Mannerheimintie - with its regular karaoke and “excuse me” nights.
+complex, called The Glass Palace on Mannerheimintie - it has regular karaoke and “excuse me” nights.

 And then onto the clubs!
 Get to grips with Hercules on Lonnrotinkatu: a spacious,